 In 2015 a working group was formed to look at ways to reduce juvenile catches of bigeye and yellowfin tuna caught in FAD fishing.

 Drift nets are banned in the Mediterranean.

 ICCAT maintains lists of vessels authorised to fish for tuna and tuna-like species in the ICCAT area, and those caught carrying out Illegal, Unreported or Unregulated activities.

 At-sea transhipment is prohibited unless pre-authorised and the vessel has an observer on board.

 In 2017 ICCAT banned the discarding of skipjack, yellowfin and bigeye.

 In 2016 the Commission passed measures to strengthen and streamline its compliance assessment process and to develop a scheme of responses to non-compliance.

 Criterion score: 0 info

 The recent total annual South Atlantic albacore landings were largely attributed to four fisheries, namely the surface bait boat fleets of South Africa and Namibia, and the longline fleets of Brazil and Chinese Taipei.
-The surface fleets (pole and line, troll & jig bait boats) are entirely albacore directed and mainly catch juvenile and sub adult fish (70cm to 90cm FL); on average they are responsible for 27% of the catch.
+The surface fleets (pole and line, troll & jig bait boats) are entirely albacore directed and mainly catch juvenile and sub adult fish (70cm to 90cm FL).

 ICCAT aims to take an ecosystem-based and precautionary approach to fisheries management.